Ericsson-LMF/IoT-Gateway/README.md

 6. SETTING UP RASPBERRY PI FOR GATEWAY
 --------------------------------------

 This instruction is for Ubuntu 14.04.
-It can work on other linux distributions and OS X Maverics with minor changes.
+It can work on other linux distributions and OS X Mavericks with minor changes.

 1.
 On host machine download Raspbian image from: http://downloads.raspberrypi.org/raspbian_latest